Formation of the Farmers’ Union

 Political role

 The Farmers’ Union motto was ‘principles – not party’, but inevitably it supported parties that shared its ideology.
 After backing Massey’s Reform Party, the union was rewarded with the 1912 and 1913 Land acts, which gave farmers on Crown leasehold land the option of purchasing it freehold.
-This had been a major issue for the union in the run-up to the 1912 election.
+This had been a major issue for the union in the run-up to the 1911 election.
 The union also backed Massey during the 1913 Wellington waterfront strike, organising people to evict strikers who had occupied the wharves.
 By this time the Farmers’ Union was a national organisation.
 It published the Farmers’ Union Advocate from 1906 to 1924, and later Point Blank.

 Formation of Federated Farmers

-In spite of the political clout wielded by the Farmers’ Union, rural political representation was not unified.
+In spite of the clout wielded by the Farmers’ Union, rural political advocacy was not unified.
 The New Zealand Sheepowners’ Federation and other smaller producer groups tended to compromise farmer solidarity.
 In 1944 the Farmers’ Union and the Sheepowners’ Federation registered the name Federated Farmers of New Zealand.
 Their first provincial meeting was in 1945, and the next year they became an incorporated society.

 Federation structure